For Leaders

 What people take away

-You start noticing your own defaults - the situations where you always react the same way, the things you avoid, the assumptions you don't question.
+Better pattern recognition - you start noticing your own defaults - the situations where you always react the same way, the things you avoid, the assumptions you don't question.
 Noticing is the first step to choosing differently.

-You develop the ability to hold difficult situations without rushing to fix them.
+Confidence in complexity - you develop the ability to hold difficult situations without rushing to fix them.
 Not paralysis - the kind of steady confidence that comes from understanding what you're working with.

-How you show up as a leader affects every relationship around you.
+Stronger relationships - how you show up as a leader affects every relationship around you.
 Coaching helps you see the impact you're having and be more intentional about it.

-Some things you can't talk about with your team, your board, or your partner.
+A thinking partner for the hard stuff - some things you can't talk about with your team, your board, or your partner.
 Coaching gives you a confidential space to think out loud about the things that matter most.

 Get in touch